 Mine was among those 2000 comments, but was apparently missed or ignored.
 I warned them that their draft strategy had no strategy.
 I offered to send them a copy of my new book, RECONOMICS: The Path To Resilient Prosperity, which goes into great detail on the subject.
 It clearly explains the functions of visions, tactics, strategies, plans, programs, projects, policies and processes: how they differ, and how they relate to each other.
 Obviously, no one took me up on that offer.

 I spent a significant portion of that new book on those subjects, because this confusion over strategy is rampant, as is the lack of effective processes to implement those rare strategies that do appear.
 This paucity of strategic processes is the single greatest cause of failure in economic recovery, environmental restoration, climate resilience and urban revitalization efforts worldwide.

 As a result, failure is also rampant, with approximately 90% of such initiatives achieving little or nothing.
-This is the primary reason that the new certification for Revitalization & Resilience Facilitators (RE Facilitators) is such good news.
+This is the primary reason that the new training for Certified Revitalization & Resilience Facilitators (RRFac) is such good news.
 They gain expertise in those two critical missing elements of local renewal efforts: strategy and process.

 The problem of missing strategies often boils down to faulty assumptions.
 Leaders use the word “strategy” regularly, so they assume that they actually know what a strategy is.
 Wrong.

 Whenever you hear a public leader say “strategy”, ask them for a definition.
 The answers will be all over the board.
 Ask them what the universal goal of all strategies is, and they will look as you like you’re crazy.

 How is it possible that myriad strategies could all have the same goal?
 Because that shared goal is success.
 The sole function of a strategy is to achieve success.
 The proper definition of a strategy is “a technique or method to produce success”.